3dengineeringsystems/3dengineeringsystems-3dengineeringsystems.github.io/index.md

-## Selected projects in data science, machine learning and NLP
+## Personal Projects in data science, machine learning and NLP

 ---